keboola/connection-docs/templates/surveys/surveys.md

 **The flow, in a nutshell:**

-- First, the Survey source component (extractor) will collect data from your account: lists of forms, questions, and responses, and basic form statistics.
+- First, the Survey data source connector will collect data from your account: lists of forms, questions, and responses, and basic form statistics.

 - We will then prepare four tables (surveys, questions, answer options, and responses) that can be used to visualize survey results.